thatonesecguy/SSL-Sniffer/README.md

 # SSL-Sniffer
 SSL Sniffer is a command line tool that checks if hosts have valid SSL certificates for port 443.
 It is a Python tool that can be installed using pip.

-# SSL Sniffer

-SSL Sniffer is a command line tool that checks if hosts have valid SSL certificates for port 443.

 ## Installation

 To install SSL Sniffer, you can run the following command: